-Veit Edel, a farmer, and his wife Anna Elisabeth arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Veit Edel, a farmer, and his wife Anna Elisabeth arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 They settled in the Volga German colony of Köhler on 21 August 1767.
 Widower Viet Edel is recorded there on the 1767 census in Household No. 77.

 The Oranienbaum passenger list records that Veit Edel came from the German region of Tirol while the 1767 census records that he came from Insburg [Innsbruck?].